brophyj/book_v1/docs/04-measures.md

 Therefore the incidence rate at 12 months = 0.03 / person month or 3.15 / 100 person months.\
 What is the cumulative incidence over 21 months?\
 On the surface, straightforward calculation of number of deaths / initial population = 0.6.
 However this ignores the censoring.\
-The incidence proportions in the presence of censoring can be estimated by assuming a constant rates. $$Q = 1 − exp(−I × ∆) = 1- exp(-0.049 * 21) = 0.64$$ With dynamic study population individual follow-up times are variable and difficult to measure accurately such that a common approximation is to use the mid-population average of the initial and final populations multiplied by the follow-up time.
+The incidence proportions in the presence of censoring can be estimated by assuming a constant rates. $$Q = 1 − exp^{(−I × ∆)} = 1- exp^{(-0.049 * 21)} = 0.64$$ With dynamic study population individual follow-up times are variable and difficult to measure accurately such that a common approximation is to use the mid-population average of the initial and final populations multiplied by the follow-up time.

 ### Example 2 - rare disease